-The City has one nonmajor proprietory fund:
+The City has one nonmajor proprietary fund:

-Broadband Fund - The Broadband Fund is used to account for operations of the City's fiber optic system.
-All costs will be financed through charges to broadband customers, or as an inter-entity service provided to the Water and General Funds.
+Fiber Optic Fund - The Fiber Optic Fund is used to account for operations of the City's fiber optic system.
+All costs will be financed through charges to fiber optic customers, or as an inter-entity service provided to the Water and General Funds.